towersvault/shinpokered/README.md

 New NPCs!
 - The move relearner and deleter is in Saffron City.
 - An NPC in the Celadon Hotel will pay COINS for showing him pokemon as an alternative to slots.
-- After the elite-4, a new vendor opens up in Celadon allowing the purchase of normally unique items.
+- After the Elite-4, a new vendor opens up in Celadon allowing the purchase of normally unique items.
-- After the elite-4, there is an NPC in the east-west underground path that generates random trainer battles.
+- After the Elite-4, there is an NPC in the east-west underground path that generates random trainer battles.
-- The game corner chief will buy pokemon from the player post-e4.
+- After the Elite-4, the game corner chief will buy pokemon from the player.
-- There's a tournament being held in the SS Anne's kitchen after the elite 4 are beaten.
+- There's a tournament being held in the SS Anne's kitchen after the Elite-4 are beaten.
 Yes, the ship returns!
 - Added some special post-game trainer battles as fun little easter eggs.
 Can you find and defeat all five?

 Other minor changes to lessen annoyance.